jakazmie/MTC_AzureAILabs/ML-AML-Walkthrough/README.md

 `https://<your IP address or DNS>:8000`

-In Jupyter session open a terminal and clone this repository under the `notebooks` folder.
+In Jupyter open a terminal and clone this repository under the `notebooks` folder.

+Follow the instructor who will walk you through the labs.